Hard but brittle, soft but tough? What?!

 When considering a gemstone’s design, think about its toughness and how you’ll protect the gemstone, especially if it’s thinly sliced or has narrow, pointy sides.
 Consider also how and where you’re planning to wear it.

-What it means to your jewelry’s wear and care:
+What gemstone hardness and toughness means for your jewelry’s wear and care:

 Now, let’s combine both factors and look at how the gemstones rank in terms of everyday wearability: